The following

 as the portamento dual pot VR5, you can buzz it out to see for

-yourself).
 Cut the trace on the top side with an X-Acto knife so only

 pins 1 and 2

 are connected to each other but to nothing else.
-One good way to

-do this is to score two parallel grooves and then lay a very hot
+and then lay a very hot

 soldering